 What is Flex Time in Schools?

-Flex time is a flexible period of time in schools where students can get what they need, when they need it.
+Flex time in schools is a flexible period of time where students can get what they need, when they need it.
 It empowers teachers to give students what they really need — time, during the school day.

 Flex time usually lasts for 30-45 minutes.
 However, it can be as little as 20 minutes, or last for an hour, or even an entire day.
 Students can use flex time for enrichment, extra help, social-emotional support, and more!
 Flex time is there for whatever a student needs most.

-Flex time can have different names, including:
+School flex time periods can have different names, including:

 In some schools, they may give flex time a unique identity that is connected with their school.
 This could be related to the school’s sports team, something important to the community, or a name that inspires students.